WLDS

 WLDS (1180 AM) is a radio station licensed to Jacksonville, Illinois.
 The station airs a Talk radio format with local news, agricultural reports and sports.
 It is owned by Jacksonville Area Radio Broadcasters Inc.

-By day, WLDS is powered at 300 watts.
-But because 1180 AM is a clear channel frequency reserved for WHAM Rochester, New York, WLDS must reduce power at night to 2 watts to avoid interference.
+By day, WLDS is powered at 1,000 watts.
+But because 1180 AM is a clear channel frequency reserved for WHAM in Rochester, New York, WLDS must reduce power at night to 2 watts to avoid interference.